 Some common needs for short-term business financing include:

-It's a sound alternative for many businesses who may be short on cash flow and are forced to utilize funds that may be pertinent to other aspects of the business.
+It's a sound alternative for many businesses that may be short on cash flow and forced to utilize funds pertinent to other aspects of the business.
 A short-term business loan offers a way to keep operations rolling.

 Before spending time and energy researching and looking for ways to qualify for a short-term business loan, you should know if it's the right option for your company.

 These funding avenues are the right path for many businesses, especially those with seasonal or fluctuating cash flow.
-Short-term options can also be great for businesses that are growing or just getting started, as the credit requirements for these financing solutions are far less stringent than long-term options or SBA loans, for example.
+Short-term options can also be great for businesses that are growing or just getting started, as the credit requirements for these financing solutions are far less stringent than long-term options or SBA loans.

 So, is a short-term business loan right for you?
 Well, if you find yourself on this list, it could be the funding option you're looking for:

-- You need a piece of specialized equipment or machinery to complete a much-needed business objective.
+• You need specialized equipment or machinery to complete a much-needed business objective.

-- You need emergency cash to make repairs, update software, modernize hardware, or fix up crucial equipment.
+• You need emergency cash to repair, update software, modernize hardware, or fix crucial equipment.

 Luckily, you're in the right place.